 Fostering a Sustainable Campus Environment

 Assumption has made an institutional commitment to sustainability.
-In accordance with its mission and values, the College strives to be ecologically-responsible and forward thinking in ways both large and small.
+In accordance with its mission and values, the University strives to be ecologically-responsible and forward thinking in ways both large and small.

 Campus-Wide Sustainability Efforts

 Concern for the welfare of our planet is leading an increasing number of students toward careers in environmental science.
 Environmental science studies the environment and the effects of biological systems on it.
 Students who pursue an undergraduate degree in this field choose a specialization that enhances their understanding of resources conservation, environmental policy, and the effect of toxic materials on ecosystems.